this-is-tobi/cheatsheets/docs/git-flow.md

 A PR must be made with a branch up-to-date with the `develop` branch (use rebase to keep your branch up-to-date, not merge) before requesting a fusion, and the fusion must be requested into `develop`.

+## Semantic versionning

+All generated tags should follow the [Semantic Versioning specs](https://semver.org/).

 ## Tags

 Tags should be managed in CI/CD using [release-please](https://github.com/googleapis/release-please) and [release-please-actions](https://github.com/googleapis/release-please-actions).
-Each release or pre-release should trigger the build and release of packages, images, infrastructure deployment models, etc... depending on the application scope.
+Each release or pre-release should trigger the build and release of packages, images, charts, etc... depending on the application scope.

 ### Pre-release

-It should be trigger on every push on the `develop` branch.
+It should be trigger on every push on the `develop` branch (and the pre-release PR merged by hand when ready).

 | Tag type | Pattern       |
 | -------- | ------------- |